Can your employer require you to provide your body temperature / submit to a temperature reading?

 Based on guidance of the CDC and public health authorities as of March 2020, the COVID-19 pandemic meets the direct threat standard.
 The CDC and public health authorities have acknowledged community spread of COVID-19 in the United States and have issued precautions to slow the spread, such as significant restrictions on public gatherings.
 In addition, numerous state and local authorities have issued closure orders for businesses, entertainment and sport venues, and schools in order to avoid bringing people together in close quarters due to the risk of contagion.
 These facts manifestly support a finding that a significant risk of substantial harm would be posed by having someone with COVID-19, or symptoms of it, present in the workplace at the current time.
 At such time as the CDC and state/local public health authorities revise their assessment of the spread and severity of COVID-19, that could affect whether a direct threat still exists.

-If you or your Union members are dealing with this issue or have additional questions, you should contact Goyette and Associates at 916-851-1900.
+If you or your Union members are dealing with this issue or have additional questions, or you need representation for disability leave, you should contact Goyette and Associates at 916-851-1900.